-4.1 Restrictions Restriction on acting for another registered firm
+4.1 Restrictions on acting for another registered firm

-We will consider exemption applications on a case-by-case basis.
+We will consider exemption applications on a case by case basis.
 When reviewing a registered firm's application for relief from this restriction, we will consider if:

-- there are valid business reasons for the individual to be registered with both firms - the individual will have sufficient time to adequately serve both firms - the applicant's sponsoring firms have demonstrated that they have policies and procedures addressing any conflicts of interest that may arise as a result of the dual registration, and - the sponsoring firms will be able to deal with these conflicts, including supervising how the individual will deal with these conflicts.
+- there are valid business reasons for the individual to be registered with both firms - the individual will have sufficient time to adequately serve both firms - the applicant's sponsoring firms have demonstrated that they have policies and procedures addressing any conflicts of interest that may arise as a result of the dual registration, and - the sponsoring firms will be able to deal with these conflicts, including supervising how the individual will deal with these conflicts

-In the case of paragraph 4.1(1)(b), namely a dealing, advising or associate advising representative acting for another registered firm, affiliation of the firms may be one of the factors that we would consider in respect of an exemption application.
+In the case of 4.1(1)(b), namely a dealing, advising or associate advising representative acting for another registered firm, affiliation of the firms may be one of the factors that we would consider in respect of an exemption application.

-We note that the prohibitions in section 4.1 are in addition to the conflicts of interest provisions set out in section 13.4 [Identifyingidentifying and responding to conflicts of interest].
+We note that the prohibitions in section 4.1 are in addition to the conflicts of interest provisions set out in section 13.4 [Identifying and responding to conflicts of interest].
 See section 13.4 for further guidance on individuals who serve on boards of directors.

-4.2 Associate advising representatives - pre-approval of advice
+4.2 Associate advising representatives - pre-approval of advice registration.

-The associate advising representative category is primarily meant to be an apprentice category for individuals who intend to become an advising representative but who do not meet the education or experience requirements for that category when they apply for registration.
 It allows an individual to work at a registered adviser while completing the proficiency requirements for an advising representative.
 For example, a previously registered advising representative could work in an advising capacity while acquiring the relevant work experience required for an advising representative under section 3.11.